k3jph/k3jph.github.io/service/maryland-defense-force.md

 >  Operation Steadfast Guardian--March 15, 2020 to June 21, 2020

-### <a id='MDSVCR' />Maryland State Service Medal
+### <a id='MDSVCR' />State of Maryland State Service Medal

-Maryland State Service Medal is awarded to Maryland Military Department service members who have completed five good continuous years of faithful, honorable, and efficient service to the State of Maryland as a member of the Maryland Army National Guard, Maryland Air National Guard, or Maryland Defense Force.
+The State of Maryland State Service Medal is awarded to Maryland Military Department service members who have completed five good continuous years of faithful, honorable, and efficient service to the State of Maryland as a member of the Maryland Army National Guard, Maryland Air National Guard, or Maryland Defense Force.

 The addition of two bronze botonees is for fifteen years of service.